Dannode36/json2x/README.md

 # json2cpp
- Convert any JSON structure into a C++ struct declaration file
+ Convert any JSON structure into a C++ header file with struct declarations